Katzenwerfer/EqualizerAPO-settings/EQs/README.md

-This folder includes many files from AutoEQ and other sites.
+This folder includes some EQs that are useful for me

 The main objective is to store them in a simple way that I can use in conjunction of my other files